olvaffe/olv-notes/graphics/specs/vulkan.md

     - an impl might need to patch the last command of a secondary command buffer to jump back to the address of its caller
     - patching is not possible when the flag is set
+- 6.5.
+Command Buffer Submission
+  - render pass
+    - `vkCmdBeginRendering` and `vkCmdEndRendering` must appear in a single cmdbuf
+    - `vkCmdBeginRenderPass` and `vkCmdEndRenderPass` must appear in a single cmdbuf
+    - but a render pass can expand multiple cmdbufs
 - 6.7.
 Secondary Command Buffer Execution
   - vkCmdExecuteCommands can be inside or outside of a render pass
     - VK_COMMAND_BUFFER_USAGE_RENDER_PASS_CONTINUE_BIT must be set